 Search engine marketing is also quantifiable.
 Google Analytics, for instance, can show an incredible amount of data.
 From website views, on any given day, to the location of the audience to time spent on each page.
 Correspondingly, Google My Business (Google’s local search platform) has detailed insights as well that can directly tell you the increase in directions requested to your location, calls made through the platform, and reviews left.

-Implementing full organic and local SEO techniques will always bring benefits to your business and its marketing efforts.
+Implementing full organic and local SEO marketing techniques will always bring benefits to your business and its marketing efforts.

 What is the Goal of SEO?